smpawar11/Portfolio-Website/COPILOT_PROMPTS_USED.md

 *2025-04-19, 19:53*

 Can you update the?
 Prompts.
 Add is description about what this document is.
 And also.
 The heading has to just say prompt and a number.
 That's all.
 And the date stamp, the actual content has to be underneath it, so can you just do that now?

+## Prompt 5
+*2025-04-20, 19:54*

+COPILOT_PROMPTS_USED.md that documents all prompts in our conversation.
+Format each entry with:
+1. Sequential numbered headings (## Prompt 1, ## Prompt 2, etc.)
+2. Timestamp in italics directly under each heading (*YYYY-MM-DD, HH:MM*)
+3. Full prompt text on a new line after the timestamp
+4. Add a brief introduction explaining that this document tracks all AI interactions chronologically

+i want this to happen through out this coding session